shawdm/darrenshaw_org/cv.md

 I was the lead developer for "Watson Poet", an AI based system that generated poems from social media messages.
 The system was used in an IBM marketing campaign, winning the Hermes award.

 ### Best Fan Engagement - 2016 Sports Technology Awards
 IBM and Wimbledon won against competition from the Rugby World Cup and European Golf Tour.
-The Cognitive Social Command Centre I led the development of was referenced in the reasons for IBM and Wimbledon winning the award.
+The Social Command Centre I led the development of was referenced in the reasons for IBM and Wimbledon winning the award.

 ### Best use of Social Media - 2015 BT Sports Industry Awards
 IBM and Wimbledon won the award for best use of social media in sports events.
 I was the technical lead on Wimbledon's social media analytics tools, referenced in the award.